 6. How do I get an application?

 a.
-Applications in English and Spanish are available on our website (LINK TO APPLICATIONS) or you can call 320-251-1612 for an application to be mailed or you can stop by out main office at 1210 23rd Avenue South, Waite Park, MN 56387.
+Applications in English and Spanish are available on our website or you can call 320-251-1612 for an application to be mailed or you can stop by our main office at 1210 23rd Avenue South, Waite Park, MN 56387.